-We compare Opt-ReNoVatE and Fast-ReNoVatE with an implementation of dynamic recovery approach in [9], called Dyn-Recovery.
-For fair comparison with our algorithms, we exclude the last step of re-embedding the entire VN from the implementation of Dyn-Recovery in the event of resource inadequacy.
-Although we evaluate all three algorithms in small size networks, we cannot evaluate Opt-ReNoVatE for large networks because of the inherent complexity of ILP-solvers.
+We first demonstrate the performance of FRM-based recovery by comparing Opt-ReNoVatE and Fast-ReNoVatE with an implementation of dynamic recovery [9], called Dyn-Recovery.
+For a fair comparison, we selected a related work that takes a similar approach as we did, i.e., a reactive recovery scheme that is executed centrally with a global knowledge about what are embedded on the substrate network.
+In addition, we exclude the last step of re-embedding the entire VN from the implementation of Dyn-Recovery in the event of resource inadequacy.
+Although we evaluate all three algorithms in small size networks, we cannot evaluate Opt-ReNoVatE for large networks because of the inherent complexity of ILPsolvers.
 Alternatively, we present Fast-ReNoVatE's baseline performance assuming the SLinks of an SN have infinite bandwidth, and refer to it as Fast-ReNoVatE-INF.
+We compare Fast-ReNoVatE with Fast-ReNoVatE-INF to demonstrate the impact of residual bandwidth and the possible partitioning in a substrate network on the recovery from an SNode failure.
+Finally, we analyze the impact of priority-based recovery through a rigorous comparison between the two proposed recovery models, i.e., FRM and PRM.
+Since these models are orthogonal to our solutions, i.e., Opt-ReNoVatE and Fast-ReNoVatE, we compare the two models on each of our solutions.
+We differentiate between the two variants of Opt-ReNoVatE as Opt-ReNoVatE-FRM and Opt-ReNoVatE-PRM.
+Similarly, Fast-ReNoVatE-FRM and Fast-ReNoVatE-PRM represent the variants of Fast-ReNoVatE for FRM and PRM, respectively.